Market Cap: 24h Vol: BTC: BTC Dom:

 • It highlighted the risks of investing in companies without solid fundamentals.

-3. The Dot-Com Bubble (1995–2000)
+3. The Dot-Com Bubble (1995 to 2000)

 • Prices rose based on speculation and irrational exuberance.

-4. The U.S. Housing Bubble (2000–2007)
+4. The U.S. Housing Bubble (2000 to 2007)

 The U.S. housing bubble, which led to the 2008 global financial crisis, is another significant example of a financial bubble.
-During the early 2000s, low interest rates and a growing demand for real estate caused home prices in the U.S. to soar.
+During the early 2000s, low interest rates and growing demand for real estate caused home prices in the U.S. to soar.
 Banks and other financial institutions began offering subprime mortgages to high-risk borrowers, further inflating the housing market.

 • Driven by speculation in real estate, easy credit, and risky lending practices.